thomaslenaour/ytrack/subjects/heat-my-swimming-pool/README.md

 Create an interface named `PoolTempsInterface` which will define the following functions :

 -   getActualTemp() : Returns the current temperature.
 -   getLastDaysTemps() : Returns the list of temperatures for the last 7 days.
 -   setHeater(bool) : Turns the pool heating on or off according to the boolean.

-Then create a class named `PoolTemps` which will implement the` PoolTempsInterface`.
+Then create a class named `PoolTemps` which will implement the` PoolTempsInterface` and a property `isActive`.
 Implement the different functions then create an `activateHeater` function which will trigger the heating if all the conditions are met :

 -   The average temperature of the last 7 days is above 20 °
 -   The current temperature is above 25 °

 Examples of uses :